-The Danish Faint Object Spectrograph and Camera (DFOSC) is an instrument which was installed on the Danish 1.54-m Telescope at La Silla Observatory in 1992.
+The Danish Faint Object Spectrograph and Camera (DFOSC) is an instrument which was installed on the Danish 1.54-metre telescope at La Silla Observatory in 1992.
 The telescope is a Danish national facility now jointly run by Ondřejov Observatory in Czech Republic and the Niels Bohr Institute in Denmark, with on demand support from ESO.

 DFOSC was built as a spectrograph and camera similar to ESO’s EFOSC1 and EFOSC2.
 The original purpose of DFOSC was to provide a versatile instrument for the Danish community, to allow Danish astronomers to do much of the same research that was possible with the larger ESO telescopes.

 DFOSC initially had the ability to change between imaging and spectroscopy, and could do so within one minute.
 The imager had an attached focal reducer, which changed the focal length of the telescope and allowed for a wider field of view on the sky.
 In the spectroscopic mode, DFOSC could separate visible wavelengths into a spectrum to allow astronomers to determine different characteristics, like chemical composition or rotation, of astronomical objects.
 The spectrograph on DFOSC was decommissioned in 2003.